v2sCollections/City-of-Dreams/README.md

 - Hundreds of pieces of cyberware were added to the atelier store.
 - All Quickhacks and Talent shards have been added to the Atelier shop.
 - You can purchase cyberware that enables the ability to toggle a night vision mode.
-- You can now hack NPCs with Cyberpsychosis, Suicide, System Reset, and Detonate Grenade.
 </details>

 ***